korzeniowska18/Additional_Important_Data/SQL.md

     DROP TABLE - deletes a table
     CREATE INDEX - creates an index (search key)
     DROP INDEX - deletes an index
+    The SELECT DISTINCT statement is used to return only distinct (different) values.
+    (Inside a table, a column often contains many duplicate values; and sometimes you only want to list the different (distinct) values.)
+    SELECT Country FROM Customers; <--- wybiera całą listę z 91 recordów 91 krajów, kraje się powtarzają SELECT DISTINCT Country FROM Customers; <--- porównuje i wybiera 21 krajów, tylko występujące nazwy